scientistnobee/chinna-devarapu/content/home/experience.md

         Responsibilities include:

         * Constructed a confocal microscope to fabricate waveguides inside a photo polymer
-        * Waveguides were fabricated and characterized by direct beam photo-lithographic technique
+        * Waveguides were fabricated by direct beam photo-lithographic technique
-        * The results were validated using various interferometric methods.
+        * The waveguides were characterized using various interferometric methods

 design: